phanannie/Embedded-3D-Spatial-Mapping-System/README.md

-# 3D Lidar Scanning and Mapping System
+# Embedded 3D Spatial Mapping System

 Welcome to the Advanced 3D Lidar Mapping System project repository.
 This project was developed as part of an Engineering Design Project and it leverages cutting-edge technology to capture 360-degree scans of environments, creating precise 3D models.